minvws/gfmodules-functionele-documentatie/README.md

 ## Prerequisites

-- Node.js and npm
 - Make
 - Docker (with Sphinx and Python)

 ## Development

-1. Install project dependencies:

-    ```bash
-    npm install
-    ```

-2. Download the latest version of the Rijkshuisstijl Sphinx theme.
+1. Download the latest version of the Rijkshuisstijl Sphinx theme.

     For this, you need to have the GitHub CLI installed and authenticated.
     See [GitHub CLI documentation](https://github.com/cli/cli) for installation instructions.